Newtown High School of the Performing Arts

 What do I need to prepare?

-You do not need to prepare anything for the dance or classical ballet audition.
+You do not need to prepare anything for the dance, classical ballet or styles audition.
 For each audition you will learn a small piece of choreography and perform it in small groups.
 The Junior Classical Ballet audition may involve some ballet class exercises and choreography.

 What is the selection criteria for the audition?